isomerpages/mindef-sg101/_economy/surviving-our-independence/1965-1970-singapores-development-plan.md

 ![Alt text for image on Isomer site](/images/economy/img0018.jpg) (Image: Training ship for seaman, 1964; [Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore](https://www.nas.gov.sg/archivesonline/photographs/record-details/2be89202-1162-11e3-83d5-0050568939ad))

-The efforts by the government to embark on vocational training in the early 1960s meant that by 1965, Singapore had a pool of semi-skilled workers who would support the nation’s growing industrialisation.
-This effort did not stop there, for it was one of the ways Singapore could continuously make itself relevant to large companies.
+As Singapore began vocational training in the early 1960s, by 1965 we had a pool of semi-skilled workers who could support the nation’s growing industrialisation.
+We continued putting emphasis on training and developing human capital to stay relevant.

 As then-Finance Minister Goh explained:
 ![Alt text for image on Isomer site](/images/economy/Screenshot%202020-10-22.png)